 How much more of this can we do?
 Should we keep our heads down and work, hoping we get there?
 Are we being intentional with our money?
 Are we willing to spend more of our time away?

 This is the portion of your hard-earned check you pay your future self.
 It is the money you set aside in your savings accounts for a rainy day.
 Also, your contribution to any Employer-Sponsored Savings plan (401k, 403b, SIMPLE, SEP), taxable investment accounts, and all different kinds of savings and retirement accounts (IRA, 457, HSA)

 It was not that much, but I had savings.
 I set for a few dollars to automatically transfer to my savings accounts, Wealthfront IRA, and taxable accounts every pay period.
 I was also contributing 15% of my paycheck to my 401K.
 I placed barriers around my savings, so it is harder for me to spend them at will.
 So, it was not all that bad.

 - Annual $54,000

-We ran all the numbers hoping that we could at least get a number less than 20 years.
-We enjoy doing our jobs, but we cannot see ourselves doing it with the amount of intensity that we have now.
+We ran all the numbers, hoping to get a number less than 20 years.
+We enjoy doing our jobs, but we cannot see ourselves doing them with the amount of intensity that we have now.
 We want to be happy and effective physical therapists to give our patients the treatment they deserve.

 The Big Reveal